lukeponga-dev/Rotordoc/README.md

 The application requires a Google Gemini API key to function.
 This key must be available to the application in the execution environment.

-- **API Key**: The application is hardcoded to look for the API key in `import.meta.env.VITE_GEMINI_API_KEY`.
+- **API Key**: The application is hardcoded to look for the API key in `process.env.API_KEY`.
 Your serving environment must make this variable accessible to the client-side code.

 ### Running the Application